solomonsjoseph/RePORTaLiN/docs/sphinx/developer_guide/extending.rst

 Extending RePORTaLiN
 =====================

+**For Developers: Customizing and Extending the Pipeline**

-This guide explains how to extend and customize RePORTaLiN for your specific needs.
+This guide explains how to extend and customize RePORTaLiN's functionality through its modular architecture, public APIs, and extension points.

-.. versionchanged:: 0.0.3
+.. versionchanged:: 0.3.0
    Added configuration module utilities (``ensure_directories()``, ``validate_config()``).
    See `Working with Configuration Module`_ for new features.

-.. versionchanged:: 0.0.4
+.. versionchanged:: 0.3.0
    Logging module enhanced with better type hints, optimized performance, and explicit public API.

-.. versionchanged:: 0.0.7
+.. versionchanged:: 0.3.0
    Data extraction module enhanced with explicit public API (6 exports), comprehensive usage examples, and verified type safety.
 See `Working with Data Extraction Module`_ for public API details.

-.. versionchanged:: 0.0.8
+.. versionchanged:: 0.3.0
    Data dictionary module enhanced with explicit public API (2 exports), comprehensive usage examples, and algorithm documentation.
 See `Working with Data Dictionary Module`_ for public API details.

 Working with Data Dictionary Module
 ------------------------------------

-.. versionadded:: 0.0.8
+.. versionadded:: 0.3.0

 The ``scripts/load_dictionary.py`` module provides a well-defined public API for processing data dictionary Excel files.